Intel-bigdata/HiBench/README.md

 5. Build

     You will need to execute `bin/build-all.sh` to build all workloads.
-(Assume `sbt` is installed properly and accessible in PATH)
+(Assume `sbt` is installed properly and accessible in $PATH)

 ---
 ### Running ###